SciCatProject/scicatlive/README.md

 ## Default setup

 By running `docker-compose up -d` these steps take place:
-1. a [mongodb](./services/mongodb/) container is created with some intial data.
+1. a [mongodb**](./services/mongodb/) container is created with some intial data.
 2. the SciCat [backend v3*](./services/backend/) container is created and connected to (1).
 3. the SciCat [backend v4](./services/backendnext/) container is created and connected to (1).
 4. the SciCat [frontend](./services/frontend/) container is created and connected to (3).
 5. the SciCat [PaN searchapi](./services/searchapi/) container is created and connected to (3).
 6. a reverse [proxy](./services/proxy) container is created and routes trafic to (2), (3), (4) and (5) through localhost subdomains, in the form: `http://${service}.localhost` (for the ones of need).
 The frontend is available at simply `http://localhost`.

-We flag with `*` the services which have extra internal dependencies, which are not shared across the two backend versions.
+We flag with `*` the services which have extra internal dependencies, which are not shared across the two backend versions, and with `**` the ones which have a dependency on the `BE_VERSION` value.
 To view them, refer to the service README.

 Here below we show the dependencies (if `B` depends on `A`, then we visualize as `A --> B`):